 The 2017 data breach of Equifax was one of the largest in history, compromising sensitive information about 170 million people.
 Although the initial incident was damaging enough, the subsequent response to it was also detrimental.
 The credit bureau struggled to communicate its actions to those affected and ultimately take responsibility to improve the situation.
 The website it set up for customers to check their status was quickly overwhelmed, and company leadership took a long time to make public statements about what had happened.
 The eventual FTC settlement was also an issue, as the promise of a one-time cash payment evaporated following higher than expected demand.

-Between them, these four examples offer a representative cross-section of the types of crises organizations can face, ranging from product-specific problems (Tylenol) and one-time major incidents (Equifax) to ongoing brand management issues (Nestle) and social media snafus (Red Cross).
+Between them, these four examples offer a representative cross-section of the types of crises organizations can face, ranging from product-specific problems (Tylenol) to one-time major incidents (Equifax) and social media snafus (Red Cross).
 In addition, there are a few other common types of crises worth examining.

 What other situations can cause a crisis?